 What is X advanced search?

-X advanced search is the platform's built-in tool for filtering tweets using specific criteria like author, date, engagement, media type, and language.
-It is accessible at x.com/search-advanced as a graphical form, or you can type operators directly into the search bar from anywhere.
-Operators are usually faster once you know them.
+X advanced search is the platform's built-in way to filter tweets by author, date, engagement, media type, language, and location.
+It is available as a form at x.com/search-advanced, or you can type the same operators directly into the search bar from anywhere.
+Once you know the syntax, typing operators is faster than filling in the form.

 How do I search Twitter by date?